 What types of assets are eligible for a step-up?

 It’s also worth noting that the step-up in basis doesn’t just happen automatically.
-You’ll need to fill out paperwork with the custodian if there wasn’t a financial advisor managing the accounts.
+You’ll need to fill out paperwork with the custodian if there isn’t a financial advisor managing the accounts.
 Inherited real property, like a house, will need to be appraised by a professional.
 Similarly, interests in a closely-held business will also need a professional valuation.

 Inheriting a Trust Fund: Distributions to Beneficiaries